TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 - `vmlinuz`
 - `initrd.img`

 Some distros won't accept that.
-But we may be able to take advantage of [globbing](https://en.wikipedia.org/wiki/Glob_(programming)) ( fancy text manipulation magic ).
+But we may be able to take advantage of [globbing](https://en.wikipedia.org/wiki/Glob_(programming) "Wikipedia page on globbing") ( fancy text manipulation magic ).
 For Kali what worked was to insert a wildcard character at then end, which looks like
 - `vmlinuz*`
 - `initrd.img*`